High School Education

 Preparing You For Success

-The Department of Education, Counseling, and Leadership is accredited by the Illinois State Board of Education and National Council for Accreditation of Teacher Education.
-It also is a member of the Council for the Accreditation of Educator Preparation.
-The high school education program is nationally recognized by the National Council for the Social Studies, National Council for Teachers of Mathematics, National Science Teachers Association and National Council of Teachers of English.
+The Department of Education, Counseling, and Leadership is accredited by the Illinois State Board of Education.
+The high school education program is nationally recognized by the National Council of Teachers of English (NCTE).

 By the time you graduate, your experiences include: